 - Based on the type of cyst I have, what are my treatment options?

-- Will I need to see a specialist for the removal of my eyelid cyst?
+- Will I need to see a specialist to have my eyelid cyst removed?

 - S. Moore, MD; S. Yoder, MD “Complete Guide to Symptoms, Illness & Surgery” (The Berkeley Publishing Group, 2006) 218; 622